OctopusDeploy/docs/src/pages/docs/projects/variables/output-variables.md

 - A variable is created with the deployment target name contained in the variable name: this allows you to reference output variables from set by one deployment target from another deployment target.
 - A variable is created that is [scoped](/docs/projects/variables/#scoping-variables) to the deployment target.
 This way Web01 will always get the value Web01 set, and Web02 will get the value Web02 set.
 - A variable is created with no scope, and no differentiator in the name.
-When referencing this value, the result will be indeterministic, but it allows scripts to use the value without knowing which deployment target set it.
+When referencing this value, the result will be non-deterministic, but it allows scripts to use the value without knowing which deployment target set it.

 For some practical examples of using output variables, and how scoping rules are applied, see the following blog posts:

 - [Fun with output variables](https://octopus.com/blog/fun-with-output-variables)
 - [Changing website ports using output variables](http://octopus.com/blog/changing-website-port-on-each-deployment)

-## Output from deploy a release steps {#Outputvariables-Outputfromdeployareleasesteps}
+## Output from deploy a release steps

 Output variables from deployments triggered by a _Deploy a Release_ step are captured and exposed as output variables on the _Deploy a Release_ step.

 To get the value of an output variable from a _Deploy a Release_ step, use the `Output.Deployment` variable on the _Deploy a Release_ step.
 For example, if your _Deploy a Release_ step is named "Deploy Web Project", the target step in the child project is named "Update IP Address", and the variable name is "IPAddress", you would use the following variable to access it in the parent project: `Octopus.Action[Deploy Web Project].Output.Deployment[Update IP Address].IPAddress`.

-## Setting output variables using scripts {#Outputvariables-Settingoutputvariablesusingscripts}
+## Setting output variables using scripts

 You can set output variables using any of the scripting languages supported by Octopus.
 In each case we make special functions available to your scripts by bootstrapping them with a template defined in the [open-source Calamari project](https://github.com/OctopusDeploy/Calamari).

-### PowerShell {#Outputvariables-PowerShell}
+### PowerShell

 [PowerShell Bootstrapping](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari.Common/Features/Scripting/WindowsPowerShell/)